Canadian Pacific Railway: Passenger trains

 The train was the primary mode of long-distance transport in Canada until the 1960s.
 Among the many types of people who rode CPR trains were new immigrants heading for the prairies, military troops (especially during the two world wars) and upper class tourists.
 It also custom-built many of its passenger cars at its CPR Angus Shops to be able to meet the demands of the upper class.

 The CPR also had a line of Great Lakes ships integrated into its transcontinental service.
-From 1885 until 1912, these ships linked Owen Sound on Georgian Bay to Fort William.
+From 1884 until 1912, these ships linked Owen Sound on Georgian Bay to Fort William.
 Following a major fire in December 1911 that destroyed the grain elevator, operations were relocated to a new, larger port created by the CPR at Port McNicoll opening in May 1912.
 Five ships allowed daily service, and included the S.S.
 Assiniboia and S.S.
-Keewatin built in 1908 which remained in use until the end of service.
+Keewatin built in 1907 which remained in use until the end of service.
 Travellers went by train from Toronto to that Georgian Bay port, then travelled by ship to link with another train at the Lakehead.
 After World War II, the trains and ships carried automobiles as well as passengers.
 This service featured what was to become the last boat train in North America.
 The Steam Boat was a fast, direct connecting train between Toronto and Port McNicoll.
-The passenger service was discontinued at the end of season in 1965 with one ship, the Keewatin, carrying on in freight service for two more years.
-It later became a marine museum at Douglas, Michigan, in the United States, before returning to its original homeport of Port McNicoll, Canada in 2013.
+The passenger service was discontinued at the end of season in 1965 with one ship, the Assiniboia, carrying on in freight service for two more years before being sold.
+Planned to be a floating restaurant, "Assiniboia" caught fire during renovations in 1969 and was subsequently scrapped.
+Meanwhile "Keewatin" which was laid up in 1966 and scheduled to be scrapped, was purchased by RJ and Diane Peterson in 1967 and towed to their marina in Douglas, Michigan to serve as a marine museum.
+Forty-five years later Skyline International CEO Gil Blutrich purchased "Keewatin" and engaged former crewman Eric Conroy to repatriate "Keewatin" to Port McNicoll and operate her as an historical attraction, which he did in 2012 through 2019.
+"Keewatin" was closed to visitors in 2020 as a result of the COVID-19 pandemic and did not reopen in Port McNicoll.
+In 2023 "Keewatin" was donated by Skyline to the Marine Museum of the Great Lakes at Kingston, and towed to Hamilton shipyards for restoration before proceeding to Kingston, where it reopened to visitors in 2024.